syncfusion-content/install-docs/Common/Essential-Studio/Download.md

 # Download Syncfusion Essential Studio Installer

 The Syncfusion installer can be downloaded from the [Syncfusion](https://www.syncfusion.com/) website.

+## From v20.1.0.* and later

+We only have one installer.
+All licensed and trial users can use the assemblies from installer\nuget, and also register your license key.

+## From v16.2.0.41 to v19.4.0.48

 You can either download the licensed installer or try our trial installer depending on your license.

    -	Trial Installer
    -	Licensed Installer